Green-Bat/Savefile-Manager/README.md

 If you want to move the program somewhere else create a shortcut and move that.

 ### Kill-Switch:
-Ctrl+Esc will terminate the program
+Ctrl+Esc will terminate the program without saving any settnings